kusoroadeolu/EventDrop/ARCHITECTURE.md

 - **Spring ApplicationEventPublisher (in-process events):**
   Used for lightweight, synchronous events like incrementing metrics or pushing updates to clients via SSE.
-  This avoids broker overhead when speed matters.
+  Queue based implementation when streaming events, to prevent race conditions causing the SSE to disconnect when it tries to stream multiple events at once This avoids broker overhead when speed matters.

 - **Why both?**